What Foods Are Good for Weight Loss? Your Quick Start Guide

 Protein and fiber are your best friends here.
 Research consistently shows that increasing protein intake helps you feel full on fewer calories and protects lean muscle during weight loss.
 Fiber adds bulk to meals and slows digestion, keeping you satisfied longer.

+The use of meal plans, including sample menus and calorie guidelines, provides structured support for individuals starting a weight-loss regimen.
 For most people, aiming for 25-40 grams of protein per meal is the sweet spot.
 Learn more about optimal protein intake in our high-protein diet guide.

 Low Energy Density